 Martial artists, specifically fighters, are conditioned from the very early stages of training to drill the basics over and over.
-They work to and refine those skills until they become second nature.
+They work on and refine those skills until they become second nature.
 Drilling is the same as sharpening your tools in any vital area of your life- it teaches you to go the extra distance.
-For fighters, drilling can be executing a technique thousands of times before they feel content or satisfied.
+For fighters, drilling can be executing a technique thousands of times before feeling content or satisfied.
 In our personal lives, drilling can take on many forms, but it is always rooted in doing more than necessary to perfect a skill, project, or goal.

 Staying Humble and Hungry